psychemedia/storytelling-notes/undutiful-daughter.md

 When she reached Norwood, she found an old woman who lived in a hollow oak tree.
 A dog lay at her feet, a black cat sat on a branch above her head, and at the top of the tree was perched a raven, and above the tree-top hummed a gnat.
 Then she put a purse of gold into the old woman's hand, and said to her, "Tell me whom I shall marry, and what shall become of me."

-Then the old woman said, "Little dog, little dog ! what do you say?"
+Then the old woman said, "Little dog, little dog! what do you say?"

 The dog stood up and barked, "Wow-wow-wow."

 "Did you hear what my dog said?" asked the Old Woman of Norwood.

-"I heard him say ' Wow-wow,' nothing more."
+"I heard him say 'Wow-wow,' nothing more."

 "He said in Dog-Latin, that you would marry a king."

 "I knew it would be so," retorted the girl.
 "Tell me something more?"

-"Little cat, little cat ! what do you say?" called the gipsy woman.
+"Little cat, little cat! what do you say?" called the gipsy woman.

 Then the black pussy stood up on the branch, stretched itself, and said, "Mi-aw, mi-aw, mi-aw."

 "Did you hear what the cat said?" asked the witch.

-"I heard him say ' Mi-aw,' nothing more."
+"I heard him say 'Mi-aw,' nothing more."

 "He said in Cat-Greek, that you would sleep in a golden bed."

 "Of course I shall, if I marry a king.
 Tell me something more."

-"Little crow, little crow ! what do you say?" screamed the old hag.
+"Little crow, little crow! what do you say?" screamed the old hag.

 Then the raven flapped his wings, and answered, "Caw-caw-caw."

 "Did you hear what the raven said?" asked the gipsy.

-"I heard him say ' Caw,' nothing more."
+"I heard him say 'Caw,' nothing more."

 "He said in Crow-Indian, that you would be attended by servants dressed in blue, who would rock you in your golden bed."

 "That is nothing wonderful," said the maiden.
 "Tell me something further."

-"Little gnat, little gnat ! what do you say?" screamed the old woman.
+"Little gnat, little gnat! what do you say?" screamed the old woman.

 Then the mosquito that was humming and fluttering above the tree-top, dropped within hearing of the girl's ear, and with a shrill pipe cried, "Pe-heep."